jer-lim/Reverse-Vampirism/readme.md

 above a previously recorded price.
 This piece of code limited the amount of DRC that someone could buy before pushing the drain button, limiting the value taken away from investors.
-Although this code was not put into action for much of October, it was eventually put into use at the end of the month.
+Although this code was not put into action for much of November, it was eventually put into use in the middle of the month.
 Getting around this is an easy task: Simulate the amount bought and sold, and if the price went above the peg, decrease the amount bought and try again.
 Although a mild nuisance, it sometimes limited the amount of value that was possible to